wataruito/Codes_in_Emotional_sync_Ito_et_al/README.md

 *This document describes the codes in the manuscript and how to run them using an example video, according to **the nature portfolio, Reporting Summary, and Software and code**.

 # Set up the Python environment
 Conda and pip configured the Python environment.
 We describe here solely the installation on Windows 10 PC.
-The lines preceded by # are comment lines.
+The lines preceded by # are comment lines.<BR>
+The installation procedure was tested on 11/10/2021 using a freshly installed Win10 PC.

-#### 1. Install Miniconda
+#### 1. Install Windows apps
+1. Miniconda<BR>
 Download the binary and install it as described on the web<BR>
 https://docs.conda.io/en/latest/miniconda.html#windows-installers
+2. node.js<BR>
+Download Nodo.js from https://nodejs.org/en/download/
+3. ffmpeg<BR>
+Download ffmpeg-git-full.7z from https://www.gyan.dev/ffmpeg/builds/

 #### 2. Open the Anaconda prompt and follow the sequence below.
 1. In the Anaconda prompt